-Management is required to maintain an Anti-Fraud Program, which the Audit Committee oversees, as part of the requirements of the Sarbanes-Oxley Act of 2002.
+Management is required to maintain an Anti-Fraud Program, which the Audit Committee of PartnerRe oversees, as part of the requirements of Sarbanes-Oxley.
 CAG conducts this program on behalf of management and reports the results to management and the Audit Committee annually.
 As part of this program, CAG updates the Group's fraud risk assessment and test the controls annually.